How to Create a Website

 What Tim does?

-He owns a garage which does services, MOT's and mechanical repairs (engine, gearbox, exhausts etc..).
-Tim's Garage provides additional services such as picking up customers cars from home and providing a courtesy car while their car is being serviced, he also does on-site valeting.
+He owns a garage which carries out services, MOT's and mechanical repairs (engine, gearbox, exhausts etc..).
+Tim's Garage provides other services such as picking up customers cars from home, providing a courtesy car while their car is being serviced and on-site valeting.

 Why does Tim need a website?

 He wants to tell people about his garage and what it does so he can get more customers.